msh31/msh31/README.md

 # Hey! 👋 I'm Marco

-🎓 studying Software Development in The Netherlands 🇳🇱
+🎓 Studying Software Development in The Netherlands 🇳🇱
 💻 Passionate about systems programming and understanding how technology works at the deepest level
 🚀 Over 30 repositories exploring everything from malware analysis to game development